spathak0919/4883-Programming-Techniques/Assignments/Presentation/readme.md

 programming paradigims i though about was linear scan and using the stack data structure .
 The stack data structure follows the LIFO pattern which helps process the brackets in the order we want.

+One approach to check balanced parentheses is to use stack.
+Each time, when an open parentheses is encountered push it in the stack, and when closed parenthesis is encountered, match it with the top of stack and pop it.
+If stack is empty at the end, return Balanced otherwise, Unbalanced.

 For input we just have to read a line which is just one test case.
 The test case it self is just a string and we just have to iterate over it.